darvanen/drupal-js/README.md

 npm run build
 ```

+Or use *yarn* or *pnpm* if you prefer, this approach is package-manager-agnostic.

 You should see the compiled libraries appear in `web/libraries/compiled`, with three pairs of built files for:

 - infinite-tree